sonnemaf/Outline/README.md

 # Outline
-This repository containt an UWP app with OutlineTextBlock using Win2D.
+This repository contains an Windows 10 UWP app with OutlineTextBlock using Win2D.
 It can be uses to display a text which is outlined.
+It is a first release which is not yet tested thouroughly.
+I plan to move it to the https://github.com/windows-toolkit/WindowsCommunityToolkit

 # Example
 ```xml